AuthorizeNet/inperson-sdk-ios/README.md

     a)	Include the `AnetEMVStoryBoard.storyboard` and `eject.mp3` fields from the _AnetEMVSdk.framework_ file in the application.
 If you included them correctly, you should be able to see Target > Build Phases > Copy Bundle Resources.

-    b)	The `Response.bundle` field is required to show a simulated response for approved and declined transactions.

-    c)	Include _cert.cer_ and _cert_test.cer_.
-These files are there in _framework_ folder.

 4. If the application is developed in the Swift language, the application needs to have a bridging header file because the _AnetEMVSdk.framework_ file is based on Objective C.

 5. Initialize the _AnetEMVSdk.framework_ file.